Reading Time: 5 minutes

 In that instant, people go from judging and being irritated to sympathetic and empathetic.

-Leaders need to recognize that each one of the employees has a story they bring into the workplace.
+Leaders need to recognize that each employee has a story they bring into the workplace.
 The leaders who seek to understand these stories will excel as leaders.

-- Be self-aware & compassionate – It’s hard to relate to your people and understand their views.
+• Be self-aware and compassionate – It’s hard to relate to others and understand their perspectives.
 You will rarely fully understand their experiences and journeys, so you must try to connect with the emotion(s) they are displaying.
 Find out how they’re feeling.
 To help you understand, compare it to when you felt something similar: “How did you feel when your boss ignored you?”
 “How did you like performing that task?”
 Self-reflection will help you develop a vital awareness of what your people are saying and how they feel.
 It will also help you be more compassionate and tuned into people’s mood changes.

-- Implement people analytics – You probably don’t have the time to speak to everyone daily and empathize with their feelings and concerns.
+• Implement people analytics – You probably don’t have the time to speak to everyone daily and empathize with their feelings and concerns.
 Most leaders don’t.
-Send employee engagement groups out or send out happiness surveys to gather real-time feedback from your people to understand how everyone is feeling.
+Send employee engagement groups out or distribute happiness surveys to gather real-time feedback from your team and understand how everyone is feeling.
 You will be able to ascertain the workplace environment and address the primary business concerns and focus areas.
 This will help you easily create empathetic and meaningful action plans to boost culture, engagement, and overall workplace happiness.

-- Be an empathetic leader – When you learn to understand your people better, the workforce will trust you more and feel empowered to achieve the company mission.
+• Be an empathetic leader – When you learn to understand your people better, the workforce will trust you more and feel empowered to achieve the company’s mission.
 Learning to be more empathetic is one of the most effective skills a business leader can learn.
-This is especially true in today’s working climate, where employees are vested in workplace cultures that mirror values that are important to them.
+This is especially true in today’s work environment, where employees are invested in workplace cultures that reflect values vital to them.
 Leaders who build and maintain relationships will be successful.

 Understanding in the workplace is characterized by authenticity, empathy, reflection, and emotional intelligence.
 Highly effective leaders must master these skills to take their company into the future.